nice-game-hints/zniw-adventure/Undercave/caverncrossed/acrossthechasm.md

 # What do we have here?
 There are a couple paths to travel on here (left and right) - why not have a look around?

+If you can't see the path on the right, ^[light your torch.]

 # What should I look for on the right path?
 The only thing here is a collectable pebble.